pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

 Biological Interactions
 ######################################

-The BioRECIPE format supports individual event and interaction representation for:
+The BioRECIPE format can be used to represent interactions obtained from different sources:

-- events that are retrieved in an automated manner by NLP-based machine readers
+- retrieved from text using natural language processing (example)
-- interactions found in interaction databases
+- retrieved from interaction databases (example)
-- interactions inferred from data
+- inferred from data (example)
-- interactions entered manually by experts
+- entered manually by experts (example)

 .. _figure_example_bio_interaction: